Zyr00/genetic_algorithm/README.md

-# Genetic Programming in C
+# Genetic Programming in java

 ## Introduction

-This is an implementation of a genetic algorithm in C
+This is an implementation of a genetic algorithm in java

 ## Problems